 When air passes over mountains, the valleys on the downwind side (or 'lee' side) commonly experience strong and gusty downslope winds accompanied by abrupt warming and drying.
 These are known as foehn winds, and their warming and drying effect - the foehn effect - can be striking and far-reaching.

 Foehn winds (sometimes written "Föhn") are common in mountainous regions, regularly impacting the lives of their residents and influencing weather conditions for hundreds of kilometres downwind.
-Their notoriety has led to recognition by a multitude of local terms for winds in different parts of the world, amongst others: the Chinook or "snow eater" of the North American Rocky Mountains; the Zonda of the South American Andes; and the Helm wind of the English Pennines.
+Their notoriety has led to recognition by a multitude of Winds of the world, amongst others: the Chinook or "snow eater" of the North American Rocky Mountains; the Zonda of the South American Andes; and the Helm wind of the English Pennines.

 On 14-15 January 1972 in Montana, USA, a foehn Chinook event was responsible for the greatest temperature change over a 24 hour period ever recorded in the United States: according to the US National Weather Service the temperature rose a staggering 57 °C; from -48 to 9 °C.